UnluckyForSome/7zEmuPrepper/README.md

 4. Command-line arguments for the Emulator itself
 5. The path to extract the archive to
 6. The path of the game archive (the front-end usually has this as "%ROM%")
-7. **NEW** The filetype you want the emulator to try to launch with (if multiple, seperate with a pipe `|`, 7zEmuPrepper will prioritise from right to left)
+7. **NEW**: The filetype you want the emulator to try to launch with (if multiple, seperate with a pipe `|`, 7zEmuPrepper will prioritise from right to left)
 8. (Optional) the `-KeepExtracted` option will ensure that extracted games stay in the extraction folder and will not be deleted by the script after the emulator closes

 ![LaunchBox Settings](https://i.imgur.com/wj43l3V.png)